A Complete Guide to Testing Banking Application: BFSI (Banking, Financial Services, and Insurance) Testing Process and Tips

 - Massive storage system

-- Disaster Management.
+- Disaster / Recovery Management.

 The above listed ten points are the most important characteristics of a Banking application.

 Banking applications have multiple tiers involved in performing an operation.
-For Example, a banking application may have:

-- Web Server to interact with end users via Browser
+- Web Server to interact with end-users via Browser

-- Data Base to store data and procedures
+- DataBase to store data and procedures

 - Transaction Processor which could be a large capacity Mainframe or any other Legacy system to carry out Trillions of transactions per second.

-If we talk about testing banking applications it requires an end to end testing methodology involving multiple software testing techniques to ensure:
+If we talk about testing banking applications, it requires an End to End Testing methodology involving multiple Software Testing techniques to ensure:

 - Total coverage of all banking workflows and Business Requirements

-- Functional aspect of the application
+- The functional aspect of the application

-- Security aspect of the application
+- The security aspect of the application

 - Data Integrity